 It's up to the vendor which bid they accept, if any, and the decision won't always be based purely on price.
 Along with the amount you're offering, you should use your offer letter to:

 - Highlight anything that differentiates you from other buyers.
 Are you chain-free or a cash buyer?
 This could help speed things up and lessen the chances of the transaction falling through.

 - Show that you can definitely afford to buy the property.
 Enclose a copy of your mortgage agreement in principle to prove that you'll be able to borrow the necessary amount.

 - Demonstrate that you're ready to get things moving as soon as they accept your offer.
-Include details of your conveyancer and, if you're selling your own home, explain what stage you're at with the sale.
+Include details of your conveyancer and, if you have a home to sell too, explain what stage you're at with the sale.

-- Explain what you love about the house.
+- Tell them what you love about the house.
 Selling a home can be emotional – for some vendors, it’s meaningful to know that the new owners will enjoy living there as much as they have.

 The best-and-final-offer process works in a very similar way to sealed bids; the main difference is that your offer doesn't have to be formally submitted in an envelope.

-Some people submit their best-and-final offer over the phone, but we'd advise doing it in writing – including via email – so that all of the details of your offer and situation are laid out for the vendor to see.
+You might initially submit your best-and-final offer over the phone, but we'd advise doing it in writing too (email or letter) so that all of the details of your offer and situation are laid out for the vendor to see.